-- I cherish and treasure the friendships in my life.
+- I cherish and treasure all of the friendships in my life.

 - Meaningful friendships are important to me.

-- My friends encourage me to be my best self.
+- My friends encourage me to be my very best self.

-- Positive people come into my life every day.
+- Positive people come into my life every single day.

 - I find it easy to connect with others.

-- This is a great time for me to meet new friends.
+- This is a great time for me to meet new people and make new friends.